AppCodeBackup/VW-Customizer-addon/readme.txt

 == Frequently Asked Questions ==

-= How to get started with ThemeSetting? =
+= How to get started with VW Customizer Addon? =

-In your WordPress Dashboard, navigate to ThemeSetting > Settings to get started.
+In your WordPress Dashboard, navigate to VW Customizer Addon > Settings to get started.

-= Who should use ThemeSetting? =
+= Who should use VW Customizer Addon? =

-Every WordPress user should use ThemeSetting.
+Every WordPress user should use VW Customizer Addon.
 It is easy to use and can tranform your boring wp-login.php login page into a beautiful customized login form page.

-= Do I need to have coding skills to use ThemeSetting? =
+= Do I need to have coding skills to use VW Customizer Addon? =

 Absolutely not.
 You can create and manage custom login page without any coding knowledge.
-ThemeSetting is the most beginner friendly custom login form solution in the market.
+VW Customizer Addon is the most beginner friendly custom login form solution in the market.

-= Is ThemeSetting translation ready? =
+= Is VW Customizer Addon translation ready? =

-Yes, ThemeSetting has full translation and localization support via the themes textdomain.
+Yes, VW Customizer Addon has full translation and localization support via the themes textdomain.
 All .mo and .po translation files should go into the languages folder in the base of the plugin.

-= Is ThemeSetting WPML Compatible? =
+= Is VW Customizer Addon WPML Compatible? =
 Yes.

 == Changelog ==

+= 1.0.2 - 2021-06-23 =
+* Resolved Flower shop theme bug.

 = 1.0.1 - 2021-06-18 =
 * Resolved Flower shop theme bug.